laurieburchell/open-lid-dataset/README.md

 ## Citations

 If you use our model, please [cite us](https://aclanthology.org/2023.acl-short.75).
 If you use the dataset, please cite us plus all the articles in the `citations.bib` file.
 Thank you to everyone who put in so much work creating these datasets!

+## Licenses

+The model is licensed under the [GNU General Public License v3.0](LICENSE).
+The individual datasets that make up the training dataset have different licenses but all allow (at minimum) free use for research - [a full list](licenses.md) is available in this repo.